 Westminster’s many special services and worship traditions offer unique opportunities for musical participation.
 Whether as a regular or as a seasonal participant, you are invited to consider taking part in some or all of these wonderful experiences.

-Our annual Lovefeast, presented by the Youth of Westminster on the afternoon of the 2nd Sunday of Advent, is a musical feast as well.
-It now features musicians entirely from within Westminster’s family.
+Our annual Lovefeast, presented by the Youth of Westminster on the afternoon of the first Sunday of Advent, is a musical feast as well.
+It features musicians entirely from within Westminster’s family.
 Thanks to the participation of approximately 20 volunteers from our Chancel Choir, who meet in a series of separate rehearsals to prepare for the occasion, the Lovefeast holds special meaning and deep joy for all participants.
 What a wonderful opportunity to work on more of the great Advent/Christmas music that so warms our hearts!
 For singers who cannot find the time to join the Chancel Choir on a regular basis, here is a very gratifying seasonal opportunity to participate.

-Our Chancel Choir presents special Advent/Christmas programs, often in a lessons and carols format, during Sunday morning worship on the 3rd Sunday of Advent.
+Our Chancel Choir presents special Advent/Christmas programs, often in a lessons and carols format, during Sunday morning worship on the second or third Sunday of Advent.
 These programs are interactive in nature, drawing the congregation into a beautiful musical world during this very special time of year.
 Here is another seasonal opportunity to sing in the choir, since we often have very specific rehearsal times for this music.